moliver28/research-handbook/content/handbook/support/support-global-groups/groups/ginkgo/index.md

 ### Trials

-Trials scoped to Ginkgo are recorded as Issues [under the Ginkgo Trials project on gitlab.com.](https://gitlab.com/gitlab-com/support/sgg-ginkgo/trials)
+Trials scoped to Ginkgo are recorded as Issues [in the Ginkgo Trials project on GitLab.com.](https://gitlab.com/gitlab-com/support/sgg-ginkgo/trials)

 ![multiple tanuki celebrating a party under a ginkgo tree in cartoon style](/handbook/support/support-global-groups/groups/ginkgo/sgg_ginkgo_party.png)